futzu/gums/README.md

-<I> "I've been googling for some time now, and still have yet to find a working example of Python multicast"</I>
+<I> "I've been googling for some time now, and still have yet to find a working example of Python multicast sender" </I>

+~Sally in Salt Lake City

-#  Behold gumd.
+#  gumd

 ---
 ## `G`<I>rande</I> `U`<I>nicast</I> `M` <I>ulticast</I> `D` <I>aemon</I>